The first step is to decide how and where you prefer to get treated!

 In order to choose the right sperm donor for you, you should find out which characteristics are important to you.
 Should he share some of you or your partner’s physical characteristic or do you look for a match in personality?
 Defining these criteria before you start your donor search will be helpful and make your selection easier.

 The basic information available directly in the donor search page includes a short description, ethnicity, number of pregnancies, blood type, weight, height, eye colour and hair colour.
-The full sperm donor profiles included in the European Sperm Bank membership are extensive and offer very detailed information like the sperm donor’s physical appearance, baby photos, personality, family history, hobbies, type of voice, education level etc. All this information can help you get a sense of who the donor is.
+The full sperm donor profiles are accessible when you create a free login Here you will find extensive information like the sperm donor’s physical appearance, baby photos, personality, family history, hobbies, type of voice, education level etc. All this information can help you get a sense of who the donor is.

 You can also choose your donor merely based on the free basic donor profile, which contains limited data.
 All our sperm donors have a basic and a full profile and undergo the same rigorous testing and assessment.